JohnnyRen14/forever_money_challenge/README.md

 A running counter is manipulation-resistant and O(1).
 Summing a list at runtime would require passing all position accounts in every transaction — complex and attackable by omitting accounts.
 The counter is always accurate, always atomic.

-**Separate Position PDAs instead of a Vec on VaultState** Solana accounts have a maximum size.
+**Separate Position PDAs instead of a Vec on VaultState** Solana accounts have size limit.
 A Vec would hit limits quickly.
-Separate PDAs are independently verifiable, deletable on close (rent returned), and findable by seeds in O(1) without scanning a list.
+Separate PDAs are independently verifiable, deletable on close (rent returned) and findable by seeds.

-**Ceiling check in same instruction as position creation** Atomicity.
-The check and the state write are a single atomic operation.
-There is no window to exploit between them.
+**Ceiling check in the same instruction during position creation** The check and the write state are in a single atomic operation which designed to have no window to exploit between them.

-**Positions store a vault backlink**
-`position.vault` stores the VaultState address.
+**`position.vault` stores the VaultState address.**
 This prevents cross-vault substitution attacks where a malicious actor passes a Position PDA from a different vault to manipulate another vault's `deployed_l` counter.

 **NFT mint stored in Position PDA (production)**
 In production, `open_position` CPIs into Raydium which returns an NFT mint representing ownership of the liquidity position.
 This NFT mint is stored in the Position PDA so `close_position` can CPI back into Raydium with the correct NFT to burn the position and retrieve funds plus fees.

 **Squads for production, single keypair for this challenge** Squads adds multisig security so no single key can drain the vault.
 The program code is identical — it just checks whoever is stored in `vault.protocol`.
-Upgrading requires no program changes, only a change to which pubkey is passed at `initialize_vault`.
+Upgrading requires no program changes, only a change to which pubkey is passed at `initialize_vault`

----

 ---